Abbreviation: Definition And Examples

 What is an abbreviation?

-A: An abbre is a shortened form of a or phrase.
-It can be composed of letters, numbers, and sometimes Q: What are some common abbreviations?
+An abbreviation is a shortened form of a or phrase.
+It can be composed of letters, numbers, and sometimes symbols.
+Abbreviations allow for more efficient communication since it takes up less time and space to write or say the shortened version instead of the full term.

-A: Some commonly used abbreviations include acronyms such as NASA (National Aeronautics and Space Administration), ASAP (as soon as possible), CD-ROM (compact disc read-only memory), ATM (automated teller machine), and WYSIWYG (what you see is what you get).
+Some commonly used abbreviations include acronyms such as NASA (National Aeronautics and Space Administration), ASAP (as soon as possible), CD-ROM (compact disc read-only memory), ATM (automated teller machine), and WYSIWYG (what you see is what you get).

-Q: How are abbreviations formed?
+How are abbreviations formed?

-A: Abbreviations can be formed in a few different ways.
+Abbreviations can be formed in a few different ways.
 Acronyms are created by taking the first letter of each word and creating a new word out of those letters.
 For example, radar is created from the words “radio detection and ranging.”
 Other abbreviations may just take the first syllable or letter of a phrase and create a new word.
 Some examples include phone (telephone), math (mathematics), and PC (personal computer).

-Q: Are there any rules for using abbreviations?
+Are there any rules for using abbreviations?

-A: Generally, it is best to avoid using abbreviations if possible; however, when using an abbreviation it should be written out fully in the beginning, followed by the abbreviated form in parentheses.
+Generally, it is best to avoid using abbreviations if possible; however, when using an abbreviation it should be written out fully in the beginning, followed by the abbreviated form in parentheses.
 For example, “National Aeronautics and Space Administration (NASA).”
-Additionally, it is important to Q: Is there any difference between using an acronym vs. an abbreviation?
+Additionally, it is important to note that some acronyms may have multiple meanings and should be used with caution.

 A: It is usually best to avoid using abbreviations and acronyms in formal writing, as they can be difficult to understand for readers who are not familiar with them.
 Additionally, if an abbreviation is used in a piece of writing it should always be written out fully at least once, followed by the shortened form in parentheses.